fiorenzo1963/es100-wwvb-refclock/README.md

 ## Acknowledgments

 * Many thanks to members of time-nuts mailing list.
-	* Particular thanks to Hal Murray, who is giving me many precious hints and suggestions.
+Particular thanks to Hal Murray.
 * Many thanks to my wife and daugthers, who somehow think my timekeeping hobby is weird, but still put up with me.

 ## Links